Want more Christmas spirit, less Christmas waste? Avoid, reduce, reuse and recycle right with these 10 waste-wise Christmas tips!

 #6 Deck the halls with what you have

 Need a tree?
 Spruce things up with a real one!
-Enjoy the real scent of pine in your living room, or go unconventional with a fruit tree that you can plant after the event.
+Enjoy the real scent of pine in your living room, or go unconventional with a fruit tree or native woolly bush that you can plant after the festive season.

 Get crafty with DIY handmade decorations and DIY bon-bons.

 Re-use your tableware – swap disposables for reusables.
 Catering for a crowd?
-Consider hiring instead buying or look for secondhand at your local op-shop.
+Consider hiring instead of buying, or check your local op-shop for second-hand options.

 #7 Fare wisely